saylesss88/nix-book/src/vcs/git.md

 Now that you've saved a snapshot of your working configuration, you're free to experiment and try new things, even if they might break your setup.

-Suppose you you want to try a new desktop environment, like Xfce.
+Suppose you want to try a new desktop environment, like Xfce.
 You edit your `configuration.nix` to add:

 ```nix